cheesecakeproject/wonderland-cli/README.md

 - **🌐 API Server Mode**: Run as a local HTTP API server
 - **📊 Advanced Analytics**: View usage stats with progress bars and visual dashboards
 - **🛑 Dangerous Reset**: Factory reset all settings, logs, and plugins

+## 🚀 New & Upcoming Features

+- Real-Time Brain-to-Brain Visibility: Main and Brain Agents see each other's thinking live.
+- Multi-Brain Parallel Research: Assign multiple brains to different research tasks at the same time.
+- Dynamic Brain Assignment: Main Agent can create, assign, and retire Brain Agents on demand.
+- Brain Specialization: Each Brain Agent can have a specialty (web, math, code, etc.).
+- Live Brain Status Dashboard: See all brains’ status and progress in real time.
+- Collaborative Brain Discussion: Brains can discuss and refine answers before reporting.
+- Interrupt & Reassign: Main Agent can change or reassign tasks on the fly.
+- Session Replay: Replay any session with real-time agent thinking.
+- Plugin Brains: Add custom Brain Agents as plugins.
+- Resource-Aware Scheduling: Main Agent manages system resources for optimal performance.
+- Content Awareness & User Query Tool: Agents can use `/usetool=askuser` to request clarification or context from the user in real time.

 ---